batking24/OpenPose-for-2D-Gait-Analysis/README.md

 This README provides detailed instructions for setting up and using OpenPose, an open-source real-time multi-person keypoint detection library for body, face, and hand estimation.
 The guidelines are based on version 1.7.0 of OpenPose.

+## Dependencies:
+1. **Operating Systems:**
+   - Windows 10
+   - Ubuntu 20
+   - MacOS Mavericks and above

+2. **Requirements:**
+   - **CUDA (Nvidia GPU) version:**
+     - NVIDIA graphics card with at least 1.6 GB available
+     - At least 2.5 GB of free RAM
+     - Highly recommended: cuDNN.
+   - **OpenCL (AMD GPU) version:**
+     - Vega series graphics card
+     - At least 2 GB of free RAM memory.
+   - **CPU-only (no GPU) version:**
+     - Around 8GB of free RAM memory.
+   - **General recommendation:**
+     - A CPU with at least 8 cores.

+## Installation:
+- We installed OpenPose on a Windows 10 laptop as a portable demo.
+The system we used has the following specifications:
+  - NVIDIA GEFORCE GTX 1650 Ti Graphics card
+  - Intel i7 Processor
+  - 16 GB RAM

+  ### Other Dependencies:
+  - **CMake GUI version**
+    - Note: OpenCV is installed alongside CMake automatically.
+  - **Microsoft Visual Studio 2019 Community Edition**
+  - **CUDA version**
+  - **cuDNN version**

+- OpenPose can also be run automatically without installation by using a Jupyter Notebook.
+This method allows the use of a cloud-based GPU environment like Google Colab, without the need for a local system GPU.
+The code for video processing in this setup is available [here](link-to-code).

+- We also attempted to install OpenPose from source code on Ubuntu 20.04 but encountered several installation errors with the dependencies.

+### Current Status:
+- The portable demo installation is successfully working on our Windows system.
+- We were also able to run OpenPose on Google Colab.
+- However, both these installations are limited to the utilization of OpenPose.
+They do not allow for modifications to the OpenPose keypoint detection algorithm or its metrics.
+- We are yet to successfully install OpenPose from source code.
+If modifications to the code are required, we will attempt to install OpenPose from source code again.

 ## Downloading Models

 If you don't have the `models` directory: